ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 - Persuaded State engineers to reduce the speed limit on State Route 63/Montague Road.

-As Councilor, I have come prepared to meetings, researched potential alternatives and impacts, listened to constituents, and sought actions that respond to concerns.
-My achievements would not have been possible without frequent contact and discussions with residents, and their collective action and advocacy.
-This was critical in retaining broad voting access, enacting an expanding affordable housing bylaw, laying a foundation for a new public safety workforce and obtaining a “smart light” and lower speed limit in North Amherst.
+My achievements would not have been possible without discussions with residents, and their collective action and advocacy.
+This was critical in the successful vote for a new school, retaining broad voting access, enacting an expanded affordable housing bylaw, laying a foundation for a new public safety workforce and obtaining a “smart light” and lower speed limit in North Amherst.

-Invest in strong, excellent schools, including preschools.
+SCHOOLS: Invest in strong, excellent schools, including preschools.

 FISCAL RESPONSIBILITY